 This article outlines the hotels in Hawaii which offer club or executive lounges to guests.
-We review lounges across Oahu, including Waikiki, Maui, including Kaanapali, Kapalua, and Wailea, Kauai, including Poipu and Hanalei, and Big Island’s picturesque Kona-Kohala coast.
+We review lounges across Oahu, including Waikiki, Maui, Kaanapali, Kapalua, Wailea, Kauai, Poipu and Hanalei, and Big Island’s picturesque Kona-Kohala coast.

-By reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotels I would select as having the best club lounges that Hawaii has to offer.
+By reviewing each of these club lounges, I conclude which hotel club lounge comes in at the top and which hotels I would select as having the best club lounges that Hawaii offers.

 Contact our luxury travel concierge and get a quote at any hotel in Hawaii, as we offer extra free benefits like free breakfast, complimentary room upgrade, VIP gifts, and more at no extra cost.

 I have compiled a list below containing the club lounges available across the best luxury hotels in Hawaii.
 I list the ones I consider to be the best at the top.
-I will be reviewing each of these hotel club lounges in detail in turn so that you know what you will get if you book a room with club lounge access.
+I review each of these hotel club lounges in detail so you know what you will get if you book a room with club lounge access.

 1. Ritz-Carlton, Kapalua, Maui

 You can only get access to the club level lounge if you book a club level room.
-The Club Lounge is located near the elevators on the eighth floor of the Napili Wing of the resort.
+The Club Lounge is located near the elevators on the resort’s eighth floor of the Napili Wing.

 They call it a hotel within a hotel, with a dedicated concierge and a well-appointed, relaxed lounge environment.
 Continuous culinary offerings include breakfast, light snacks, hors d’oeuvres, beverages, and sweets – many reflecting the cuisine of the Hawaiian Islands.